luksari/luksari/README.md

 I am 28 years old Frontend developer with over 6 years of experience in the industry 💻

-I am the one who is also highly interested in creating all kind of creative stuff 🎨 📸
+I am the one who is also highly interested in creating all kind of creative stuff that makes the UX as smooth as possible for the end user!

 I am a big fan of JAM Stack, React.js ecosystem, SEO, A11Y, animations and best coding practices, including TDD and well designed architecture 🔥

 Besides coding I am interested in traveling, content creation, taking care of the planet and people, yoga and mindfullness practice 🧘🏼‍♂️ big fan of trying new things and learning languages 🌎.

 ## Technologies that I use